 Verbs that Trigger the Dative Case

-This rule applies even if the object that follows would typically be considered a direct object in English.
+There is a group of verbs in German that’ll always have objects that are in the dative case.
+This applies even if the object that follows would typically be considered a direct object in English.

-For now, let’s just look at a list of common verbs that are followed by the dative case:
+Here’s a list of common verbs that are followed by the dative case:

 - helfen (to help)

 - verzeihen (to forgive)

 For example, the objects in these sentences need to be in the dative case, either by changing the article or by using a dative pronoun: